Bell P-39: Progress Update; Comparison

 The majority of the Bell P-39 drawing dimensions are in fact very accurate, with the first example above being the exception rather the rule.
 This is an update of the ordinate developments for the fuselage which is derived from multiple part drawings.

 The Bell P-39 Airacobra archive of drawings is very comprehensive, comprising in excess of 10,000 good quality drawings.
-Probably one of the better quality archives available, for further details and or purchase send me an email to firstname.lastname@example.org
+Probably one of the better quality archives available exclusively scanned and prepared by Plans Aero or for further details send me an email to firstname.lastname@example.org